 The Teeing Zone

 The player with the best previous score always goes first.
 Wait for your turn to kick the ball down the fairway.
-(Tee is optional.)
+(Using a Tee is optional.)
 You can kick from the ground or tee up to 2m behind the markers.

 When on the fairway, the player furthest from the hole plays first.
 If any ball is in the way or in a position which is an advantage to you, it must be marked and removed.
 If your ball interferes with another player, you can mark it.
-If you hit another ball on the fairway, the other player must replace their ball to the original position.
+If you hit another ball on the fairway the ball that was hit may be replaced by its owner or by the owner of the hitting ball according to the rules with no penalty.
+You must always stay behind the furthest ball.

 The Green Zone

-You must mark your ball within 3m of the hole.
+You must mark your ball within 3m of the hole or what is considered to be the Green Zone.
 If you don’t mark your ball and it gets hit by another player, you will both be penalized one kick.
 The correct way to mark the ball is to place your ball marker behind the ball in line with the hole.
 When putting, you can use the toe or instep but NOT the sole of your shoe to roll the ball.

 There are two types of water hazards on a FootGolf course: